Someshnsn/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/diagnostic-report.md

 * When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the scope corresponding to the Authorization Type, such as `user/Provenance.read`, `patient/Provenance.read` or `system/Provenance.read`.

+* DiagnosticReports of the General Laboratory, MicroBiology, and Cardiology types populate the `DiagnosticReport.result`.

 The common [errors] and [OperationOutcomes] may be returned.

 ### Headers